Billy Ripken

 William Oliver Ripken (born December 16, 1964), nicknamed "Billy the Kid", is an American former professional baseball infielder.
 He played in Major League Baseball (MLB) from – for the Baltimore Orioles (1987–1992, 1996), Texas Rangers (1993–94, 1997), Cleveland Indians (1995), and Detroit Tigers (1998).
 During his career, he batted and threw right-handed.
-He is the younger brother of Hall of Famer Cal Ripken Jr. He currently serves as a radio host for XM Satellite Radio and a studio analyst for MLB Network.
+He is the younger brother of Hall of Famer Cal Ripken Jr. He serves as a radio host for XM Satellite Radio and a studio analyst for MLB Network.

 Born in Maryland, Ripken grew up traveling around the United States as his father, Cal Ripken Sr., was a player and coach in the Orioles' organization.
 After attending Aberdeen High School, Ripken was drafted by the Orioles in the 11th round of the 1982 MLB draft.
 He reached MLB in 1987, creating the first situation in baseball history that a father had managed two sons on the same team, as his brother played for the Orioles and his father, Cal Ripken Sr. managed the team.
 Ripken was a light hitter better known for his fielding skills, although he led the Orioles in batting average with a .291 mark in 1990.
 He served as their starting second baseman most of his first stint with the team.
 After the Orioles released him following the 1992 campaign, he played with four other teams (including a return to the Orioles in 1996), serving mostly as a utility infielder and never holding a starting role for very long.
 He played his final game in 1998 for the Detroit Tigers.